MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

   by Github.

 Upstream
-  The primary or parent repository, owned by the MetOffice github organisation.
+  The primary or parent repository, owned by the MetOffice GitHub organisation.
 Only code reviewers are able to directly interact with this repository, rather than being required to use forks.